DeLucaJ/570lab2Episodic/README.md

-# 570lab2Episodic
-570 Lab 2 - Episodic Generator
+# 570 Lab 2 - Episodic Generator
+A simple grammar procedural generator.
+Creates a sample run through of the 5 room dungeon.
+A dungeon design strategy for tabletop rpgs.